There is a list of performance enhancing techniques for your OTRS installation, including configuration, coding, memory use, and more.

 If the flood stage was exceeded and certain indices are configured to read-only mode, such configuration will not automatically be changed by Elasticsearch.
 If the related disks contains enough free space again, due to manual actions, it is needed change the configuration back to normal mode manually.

-For more information about disk watermarks and disk-based shard allocation, please follow the official documentation.
+For more information about disk watermarks and disk-based shard allocation, please follow the Disk-based Shard Allocation chapter in the official documentation.

 There are two different back end modules for the article storage of phone, email and internal articles.
 The used article storage can be configured in the setting